abinavpp/solc-mlir-demo/README.md

-# solc-mlir
+# solx-mlir

-**solc-mlir** is an MLIR-based compiler for Solidity, derived from solc 0.8.30.
+**solx-mlir** is an MLIR-based compiler for Solidity, derived from solc 0.8.30.
-Read more about it [here](solc-mlir.md).
+Read more about it [here](solx-mlir.md).
 It's currently hosted at [era-solidity (mlir branch)](https://github.com/matter-labs/era-solidity/tree/mlir).

-**Disclaimer**: solc-mlir is still in active development, not feature-complete, and should not be considered a replacement for solc at this stage.
+**Disclaimer**: solx-mlir is still in active development, not feature-complete, and should not be considered a replacement for solc at this stage.

 The biggest improvement currently is compile-time (**up to 16x** faster with multi-threaded lowering on an i7-12700H), especially in the presence of multiple contracts where we utilize a multi-threaded lowering pipeline.
-See the current improvements [here](solc-mlir.md#parallel-compilation).
+See the current improvements [here](solx-mlir.md#parallel-compilation).
 Check the erc20-copies directory to try this.

-We're also seeing gas improvements [here](solc-mlir.md#gas).
+We're also seeing gas improvements [here](solx-mlir.md#gas).

-You can download the solc-mlir binaries from the `release-<platform>` binaries under "Artifacts" [here](https://github.com/matter-labs/era-solidity/actions/runs/17426954675).
+You can download the solx-mlir binaries from the `release-<platform>` binaries under "Artifacts" [here](https://github.com/matter-labs/era-solidity/actions/runs/17426954675).
 Upstream solc binaries can be found